-The standard model interprets things differently, and regards the Lie groups as being intrinsic to the elementary particles, despite being unable to provide any plausible physical process by which this could happen.
-(Although in practice, the de Broglie--Bohm pilot wave scenario is rather close to the approach I am taking.)

-What is clear, of course, is that the calculations that are done in the standard model are essentially correct.
+The standard model interprets things differently, and regards the Lie groups as being intrinsic to the elementary particles, rather than contextual properties of their embedding in spacetime.
+It is clear, of course, that the calculations that are done in the standard model are essentially correct.
 It is only the interpretation that must be somewhat different in a discrete model.
 The discrete model must in fact be capable of explaining not only the standard model, but also classical physics.
 This is a major challenge for any model, and success is hardly to be expected.
 Nevertheless, let us see how the proposed finite model deals with this challenge.
 The first and most basic issue is to determine how macroscopic spacetime emerges from the discrete properties of elementary particles and their interactions.
 This must be some kind of generalisation of the toy example already given in Section~\ref{analysis}.